The best luxury gyms and health clubs in London

 Studio Fix, Kensington

-New for 2024, Studio Fix is the latest luxury health gym to join High Street Kensington – and promises to be a popular newcomer on London’s fitness scene.
-Featuring three studios spread across a whopping 7,500 sq ft space, Studio Fix offers six different class concepts that can also be adapted to wheelchair users, making it one of the most inclusive gyms in London.
-After founder Najeeb Abunahl was temporarily in a wheelchair following an accident, he struggled to find user-friendly classes in the capital and has therefore designed Studio Fix’s boxing sessions to be inclusive, prioritising upper body strength and providing an opportunity where everyone can train together.
+Having opened just last year, Studio Fix is the latest luxury health gym to join High Street Kensington, featuring three studios spread across a whopping 7,500 square foot space.
+Studio Fix offers six different class concepts that can also be adapted to wheelchair users, making it one of the most inclusive gyms in London.
+After founder Najeeb Abunahl was temporarily in a wheelchair following an accident, he struggled to find user-friendly classes in the capital and has accordingly designed Studio Fix’s boxing sessions to be inclusive, prioritising upper body strength and providing an environment where everyone can train together.

 Membership starts from £220 per month and from £25 per class, visit studiofix.co.uk